 { "token_policy": { "max_lifetime": "2h", "rotation_interval": "1h", "scope": ["read:data", "write:logs"], "ip_allowlist": ["10.0.0.0/8"], "require_mTLS": true } }

-Implement automatic token rotation every 1 2 hours.
+Implement automatic token rotation every one to two hours.
 Never embed tokens in code or configuration files.
 Use secret management services like HashiCorp Vault or AWS Secrets Manager.

 AI agents should authenticate through enterprise identity providers using:

 Authentication confirms identity.
 Authorization determines what that identity can do.
-For AI agents with broad capabilities, authorization frameworks must be dynamic, granular, and context aware.
+For AI agents with broad capabilities, authorization frameworks must be dynamic, granular, and context-aware.
+The goal is not just to configure least privilege, but to maintain an accurate picture of effective authority — what each agent can actually reach inside your business applications at any given moment.

 Zero trust architecture assumes no entity is trusted by default.
-For AI agents:
+For AI agents and the non-human identities they run on:

 Modern authorization systems evaluate policies in real time based on context: